-The goal of the AirWaterGas Sustainability Research Network is to better integrate science into decisions about regulations and policies for unconventional oil and gas development.
-The expected outcome is more sustainable practices for oil and gas development as we progress toward a future of more renewable energy.
-Scroll down for detailed team information, or read about four significant advances made by AWG SRN researchers:
+The goal of AWG is to better integrate science into decisions about unconventional oil and gas development, leading to more sustainable practices for oil and gas development as we progress toward a future of renewable energy.

-- Air Quality.
-This team, in partnership with other national-scale efforts, have made advances in monitoring current emissions of methane and other petroleum hydrocarbons from oil and gas facilities to the atmosphere.
-AWG studies indicate previous estimates of methane emissions may have been too low (Schwietzke et al. 2016).
+The AWG Air Quality team, in partnership with other national-scale efforts, have made advances in monitoring current emissions from oil and gas facilities to the atmosphere.
+AWG studies indicate previous estimates of methane emissions may have been as much as 3 times too low (Petron et al. 2014).
 The team is also forecasting future emissions of greenhouse gases and pollutants by power generation for a range of future energy scenarios.
 These results are being used as the basis for more effective controls on greenhouse gas emissions by oil and gas facilities (McLeod 2014).

-- Data Availability and Accessibility.
-We have highlighted the need for accessible, standardized data sources by demonstrating the use of publicly-available data to address important questions around the effects of oil and gas development, particularly on water quality and public health effects (for example, Oikonomou et al. 2016, McKenzie et al. 2016).
+We have highlighted the need for accessible, standardized data sources by demonstrating the use of publicly-available data to address important questions around the effects of oil and gas development (for example, Oikonomou et al. 2016, McKenzie et al. 2016).
 AWG convened a workshop addressing steps for improving collection of and access to oil and gas development data.
 The forum has spurred collaboration between federal and state agencies and industry groups to improved data availability and accessibility.

 What are the impacts of emissions from oil and gas operations on public health and climate change, and are there ways we can reduce those impacts?
 This team is using various methods to measure current methane, ozone precursors, and ozone concentrations in oil and gas basins and modeling future energy pathways for reducing emissions.